A Different World – Most Definitely!

 Work must be more than a paycheck

-For me, retirement from for-profit corporate work was not about a vacation life-style to come.
+For me, retirement from for-profit corporate work was not about a vacation lifestyle to come.
 My retirement decision had several layers of ‘social’ complexity.
 One moral complexity was that decades of mergers had swallowed up nonprofit BCBSCT into one of the largest for-profit health insurance company’s in the nation, Anthem, Inc.

-The timing of my decision was interwoven with a business need to redesign a critical inter-state system for which I was both ‘institutional knowledge’ and daily ‘finger in the dyke’.
+The timing of my decision was interwoven with a business need to redesign a critical inter-state system for which I was both ‘institutional knowledge’ and daily ‘finger in the dike’.
 The project was my dread, my leverage, and truthfully my ‘proof of excellence’ to myself.
 If I committed to this high-stakes aggressive merger project for which I could choose my own systems team, I would be less available for community service of any kind for almost two years.
 This was 2009.
 The work landscape was unsettled.
 There was another round of lay-offs for which I obviously was not a candidate, off-shore team negotiations and jobs I felt I could save in my departure strategy.
 Merger work most often meant people losing jobs.
 Every merger had taken away a part of me because I got to know the people whose lives were uprooted.

 My dad, for whom I was then the caregiver at my residence, advocated “Give the company the finger!”
 I reassured him my decision would be about all the people: him and I, my co-workers, front-line teams and Anthem Members in several states.
 When I declined his furtive advice to leave them owning it; I was trying not to calculate in ‘the people of Wallingford’ in my claim of “all the people”.
 Quite frankly I did not want to care about them.
 I was wounded by the sucker punches and tired of, in my opinion, self-serving users of frail community resources since 2005.
-I reminded him that them never really own it when a vacuum is created.
+I reminded him that they never really own it when a vacuum is created.
 It is the day-to-day laborers that take the hit, or as was the case with WPAA, committed to the ideals volunteers.

 A few weeks of intense job-strategy termination, or not, conversations with my direct management and their management ensued.
 I did take from dad’s playbook.
 I threatened to leave 18 months sooner than I ultimately did.
 Ironically, or as I have come to call it serendipitously, during this very time another in-town Wallingford building came up for sale.
 My next-steps in life choices became more complicated.
 I felt I could no longer ignore the ‘people of Wallingford’ in the making of my decision-making even thou most had no idea who I was.